 Fostering trust with community members is essential for successful healthcare fundraising, but it can be challenging if your organization offers specialized or unique services.

 To debunk myths and rumors, fundraising professionals at AMCs need clear messaging and cohesive communication tactics.
-For example, these organizations should focus on highlighting the benefits they offer, such as innovative treatments and better patient outcomes in many instances.
+These organizations should highlight their benefits, such as innovative treatments and better patient outcomes.
 Show your target audience that your organization puts patients and the community first in every situation.

 Data privacy regulations